Aspects of Jesus

 Judeo tradition and mysticism mixed in.
 This largest of the

-world's religions uses Jesus as the masthead, but the ship is built and
+world's religions uses Yeshua as the masthead, but the ship is built and

 carries a load of misunderstanding as cargo.
 No